Jinger Duggar & Jeremy Vuolo’s Daughter Felicity’s ‘Apple Eatin’ Photos Has Instagram Melting

-You can;t get much cuter than Jinger Duggar’s little girl, Felicity Nicole.
-The mom of one and her husband, Jeremy Vuolo, are spending their first autumn in California with their daughter and it looks like they are enjoying every moment of it.
+You can’t get much cuter than Jinger Duggar’s little girl, Felicity Nicole.
+The mom of one and her husband, Jeremy Vuolo, are spending their first autumn in California with their daughter, and it looks like they are enjoying every moment of it.

 It seems that little Felicity is the real star of the family now.
 Duggar fans are always thrilled when Jinger and Jeremy share photos and videos of their 1-year-old on social media.
 The latest snap appears to have melted hearts all over the place.
-Felicity’s daddy posted a few photos, and even a short video, of his daughter getting her first taste of eating a juicy apple as he was filming her sweet face.
+Felicity’s daddy posted a few photos and even a short video of his daughter getting her first taste of eating a juicy apple as he was filming her sweet face.
 By the looks of it, she has given her stamp of approval for the red fruit.

 Felicity is sitting on a friend’s lap, as seen in Jeremy’s Instagram stories, with the apple in hand.
 Half of the skin has been eaten off and she is seen working on the fleshy part that is easier for her to chew.
 You can hear the adults say that she had been whittling her way through the apple for about half an hour.